wikimedia/service-runner/README.md

 new ServiceRunner().run();
 ```

+All file paths in the config are relative to the application base path.
+Base path
+is an absolute path to the folder where your application is located (where `package.json` file is located).

+By default, we assume that your project depends on `service-runner` and you follow standrad
+node project layout.
+However, if custom layout is used, you could override the app base path with:
+- `APP_BASE_PATH` environment variable
+- `app_base_path` config stanza.

 We are also working on a [standard
 template](https://github.com/wikimedia/service-template-node) for node
 services, which will set up this & other things for you.